Xilinx/XRT/src/runtime_src/doc/toc/create_platforms.rst

 for vivado.
 It takes same procedures to create platform for zcu102 and zcu102_svm.
 Take zcu102 as an example.

-*NOTE* The purpose of this page is only for easy to getting start.
+*NOTE* The purpose of this page is only for easy to get started.
-If you are intrested in details about create DSA for a platform.
+If you are interested in details about creating DSA for a platform.
 Please read the Hardware Platform section of Xilinx Document UG1146.

 Build Hardware Platform